amritansh22/Object-Detection-and-Extraction/README.md

 This is the code to caMicroscope code challenge.

 To run this file clone the repositry.

+###NOTE Please stop the cache storage of the browser, if not done properly the same imge would be shown evert time.
+I used Internet Explorer(See how to stop caching in IE http://bit.ly/2WpMBpN).
 ```
 git clone https://github.com/amritansh22/CaMicrosopeChallenge.git
 ```